The author is a guitarist and bassist with over 35 years of experience as a musician.

 Bass Player Magazine Looks at the Hartke HD Lineup

-Peavey amps have a reputation for being loud and bulletproof.
-As a guitar player I use Peavey amps almost exclusively, and as a bassist I have really liked the Peavey gear I’ve mucked around with over the years.
-The Max 112 Series is one of those amps that seem a bit typical on the surface, but has more going on than you’d expect.
+Peavey amps have a reputation for being loud and bulletproof, and the Peavey Max 100 continues that tradition.
+As a guitar player, I use Peavey amps almost exclusively, and as a bassist, I have really liked the Peavey gear I’ve owned and used over the years.
+The Max Series is one of those amps that seem a bit typical on the surface but has more going on than you’d expect.

-For one thing, this amps has the highest power rating of any bass combo in this review at 200 Watts at 8ohms.
-That’s pretty decent, but if you play with a loud drummer or guitarist it is still not quite enough.
-The cabinet features a single 12-inch speaker.
+This amp has a power rating of 100 Watts.
+That’s perfect for jamming at home or with a small group but if you play with a loud drummer or guitarist it is still not quite enough.
+The cabinet features a single 10-inch speaker.

-- Peavey’s TransTube distortion is one of the best-sounding solid-state overdrives out there, and a key feature in many of their guitar amps.
-Here it appears in a Peavey bass combo, with a dedicated Pregain control.
+- Peavey’s TransTube distortion is one of the best-sounding solid-state overdrives out there and a key feature in many of their guitar amps.
+Here it appears in a Peavey bass combo, with a dedicated gain control.

-- Along with the basic 3-band EQ there are also Punch, Mid-shift and Bright switches for additional tone shaping.
+- Along with the basic 3-band EQ, there are also Contour, Mid-shift and Bright switches for additional tone shaping.
 It also features a built-in chromatic tuner.

 Which Bass Combo Amp Should You Choose?